Eugene Bullard: Aviation

 While serving with the 170th Infantry, Bullard was seriously wounded in action in March 1916 at the Battle of Verdun.
-While recuperating he learned to fly on a bet.
+While recuperating, he learned to fly on a bet.
 After recovering, he volunteered on October 2, 1916, for the French Air Service (Aéronautique Militaire) as an air gunner.
 He was accepted and underwent training at the Aerial Gunnery School in Cazaux, Gironde.
 Following this, he went through his initial flight training at Châteauroux and Avord, and received pilot's license number 6950 from the Aéro-Club de France on May 5, 1917.

-Like many other American aviators, Bullard hoped to join the famous squadron Escadrille Americaine N.124, the Lafayette Escadrille, but after enrolling 38 American pilots in the spring and summer of 1916, it stopped accepting applicants.
+Like many other American aviators, Bullard hoped to join the famous squadron Escadrille Americaine N.124, the Lafayette Escadrille, but after enrolling 38 American pilots in the spring and summer of 1916, the squadron stopped accepting applicants.
 After further training at Avord, Bullard joined 269 American aviators at the Lafayette Flying Corps on November 15, 1916, which was a designation for all American pilots who served with the French Air Service, rather than the name of a specific unit.
 American volunteers flew with French pilots in different pursuit and bomber/reconnaissance aero squadrons on the Western Front.
 Edmund L. Gros, who facilitated the incorporation of American pilots in the French Air Service, listed in the October 1917 issue of Flying, an official publication of the Aero Club of America, Bullard's name is on the member roster of the Lafayette Flying Corps.

 On June 28, 1917, Bullard was promoted to corporal.
-On August 27, he was assigned to Escadrille N.93 (Escadrille SPA 93), based at Beauzée-sur-Aire south of Verdun, where he stayed until September 13.
-The squadron was equipped with Nieuport and Spad aircraft that displayed a flying stork as the squadron insignia.
+On August 27, he was assigned to Escadrille N.93 (Escadrille SPA 93), based at Beauzée-sur-Aire, south of Verdun, where he stayed until September 13.
+The squadron was equipped with Nieuport and Spad aircraft that displayed a flying stork/swan as the squadron insignia.
 Bullard's service record also includes Squadron N.85 (Escadrille SPA 85), September 13, 1917 – November 11, 1917, which had a bull insignia.
-He took part in over twenty combat missions, and he is sometimes credited with shooting down one or two German aircraft (sources differ).
+He took part in more than twenty combat missions, and he is sometimes credited with shooting down one or two German aircraft (sources differ).
 However, the French authorities could not confirm Bullard's victories.

 When the United States entered the war, the United States Army Air Service convened a medical board to recruit Americans serving in the Lafayette Flying Corps for the Air Service of the American Expeditionary Forces.
 Bullard went through the medical examination, but he was not accepted, as only white pilots were chosen.
 Some time later, while on a short break from duty in Paris, Bullard allegedly got into an argument with a French commissioned officer and was punished by being transferred to the service battalion of the French 170th Infantry Regiment in January 1918.
 He served beyond the Armistice, not being discharged until October 24, 1919.